sigp/lighthouse-docker/README.md

 `$ docker-compose up`

-A `.lighthouse` directory will be created in the repository root which contains the validator keys, beacon node database and other Lighthouse files.
+A `.lighthouse` directory will be created in your home directory.
+It will contain the validator keys, beacon node database and other Lighthouse files.

 ## Configuration